-MobileDemand recently introduced its first rugged case for iPad users, the xCase for the iPad Pro® 10.5”.
+MobileDemand recently introduced its first rugged case for iPad users, the xCase for the iPad Pro® 10.5” and iPad Air® 10.5".
 Now, even our engineering and marketing teams are impressed with the results as we fully test the rugged capabilities and have found it likely to be the most rugged case for the iPad ever made as it passed the rugged drop testing at an incredible height of eight feet.
-The single iPad Pro 10.5 unit survived a total of 135 drop orientations from 4 feet to 8 feet.
+The single iPad Pro 10.5" and iPad Air 10.5" unit survived a total of 135 drop orientations from 4 feet to 8 feet.

 As experts in rugged tablets, MobileDemand has decades of experience and design knowledge to make rugged devices.
 We rigorously tests every rugged tablet and rugged case we offer.
 One important test we perform is a drop test done in accordance with military ruggedness standards, specifically the MIL-STD 810G standard, Method 516.6, Procedure IV - Transit Drop.
 The test consists of 26 drops targeting every one of the six surfaces (faces), each of the twelve edges, and each of the eight corners of the device.
 A device must still be operational at the end of 26 drops to pass.